raspberrypi/documentation/usage/webcams/README.md

 sudo apt-get install fswebcam
 ```

-## Add your user to video group
+## Add your user to `video` group

-If you are not using the default `pi` user account then you will need to add your username to the `video` group, otherwise you will see permission denied errors.
+If you are not using the default `pi` user account, you need to add your username to the `video` group, otherwise you will see 'permission denied' errors.

 ```bash
 sudo usermod -a -G video <username>
 ```

-You can use the `groups` command to check that the user has been added to the group correctly.
+To check that the user has been added to the group correctly, use the `groups` command.

 ## Basic usage